What to Pack

 Clothing:

 Light coloured clothing that doesn’t absorb the sun as much as dark clothing.
-Long-sleeved shirts and trousers will help protect you against the sun and possible insect bites.
-A warm jersey and a waterproof and windproof jacket.
-You never know when the wind will blow in a nasty Cape southeaster and even in summer the evenings can be quite chilly.
+In winter, you will need a warm jersey and a waterproof and windproof jacket.
+Even in summer it is a good to have a warm jacket to put on as when the wind blows, it can be pretty chilly and even in summer the evenings can be quite cool.
+It is always best to dress a bit like an onion, in layers so that you can take off and put on as the weather changes.
 The last thing you want is to spoil a romantic sunset because of goose bumps!
-Comfortable sandals and tackies/trainers/sneakers.
+Comfortable sandals and trainers/sneakers.
 Swimming costume, a must to enjoy all our beautiful beaches.

 Plugs:

-SA plugs are std 3 pin round although many places will have adapters for 2 plug round (ie shavers, electric toothbrush)
+SA plugs are std 3 pin round, 220 volt fittings although many places will have adapters for 2 plug round (i.e. shavers, electric toothbrush)

 Camping/Beach/Outdoor Gear: